 Vault files are encrypted/decrypted using the master password stored in plain text in

 .ansible-vault-password.
 A random strong master password is generated automatically during initial project creation.
-Keep backups of this file and protect it appropriately (

 # cat ~/playbooks/default/.ansible-vault-password Kh5uysMgG5f9X£5ap_O_AS(n)XS1fuuY